Central High School (Jackson, Mississippi)

 Central High School was a public high school in Jackson, Mississippi, United States.
 It was established in 1888 and was part of the Jackson Public School District.
 Its building currently serves as the headquarters of the Mississippi Department of Education (MDE).

 History

-In 1882, Jackson had only one public school, located in the West Capitol Street engine house.
-It housed a faculty of only three.
-In 1884, another school was built on College Green.
-It had a faculty of four.

 Central High School was established in 1888.
-It was an all-white school until the mid 1960s.
-Donna Ladd, in an article in the Jackson Free Press, described it as one of several "jewels in the crown of white Jackson back before forced integration—in a time when white conservatives abundantly funded public schools and extracurricular activities with tax money for their own."
-In the fall of 1966, the first African-American students attended the school.
-Jackson schools integrated by law as per Derek Jerome Singleton vs. the Jackson Public School District, decided in 1969.
+It was an all-white school until the fall of 1966, when the first African-American students attended the school.
+Jackson schools integrated by law ended as per Derek Jerome Singleton vs. the Jackson Public School District, decided in 1969.